Hierodoris sesioides

 Hierodoris sesioides is a species of moth in the family Oecophoridae.
 It is endemic to New Zealand and is known from its type locality of Esk State Forest in the Hawkes Bay.
 The host species is Spohora tetraptera, a kōwhai species.
 The larvae feed internally in woody galls on the stems of this plant.
 This species is classified as "Data Deficient" by the Department of Conservation.

 Taxonomy and etymology

 This species was first described by Robert R. J. Hoare in 2005.
 The male holotype was reared from larvae collected in Esk State Forest on the 4 March 1964 by H. Auld.
 Prior to its formal description, this species as known as Hierodoris 'clear wing'.
 The holotype specimen is held at the New Zealand Arthropod Collection.
 The epithet comes from Sesia, a genus of clearwing moths, and the Greek word 'eides' meaning likeness.
 It refers to the resemblance of this species to a sesiid.

 Description

-H. sesioides has a very narrow forewing and a semi-transparent white hindwing, with a well-defined black border.
+Hierodoris sesioides has a very narrow forewing and a semi-transparent white hindwing, with a well-defined black border.